 Chancellor’s Professor and Gray Merriam Chair in Landscape Ecology, Fahrig has won the RSC Flavelle Medal.
 Awarded once every two years, it recognizes outstanding contributions to biological science.
 Fahrig studies the effects of landscape structure on the abundance, distribution and persistence of organisms – particularly the effects of roads and traffic on wildlife populations.
 A member of Carleton’s Department of Biology, she previously won the prestigious Gerhard Herzberg Canada Gold Medal for Science and Engineering.

-A woman smiles while looking towards the camera.
+A woman with short hair and glasses smiles for the camera.

 Rianne Mahon, Distinguished Research Professor Emerita, School of Public Policy & Administration